High Peak Loop Offers Contrasts

 2020 Loop: Hot, Steep, High and Dry—to Start

 In September 2020, conditions were exactly the opposite of 2017.
 After a mostly snowless winter and a mostly dry summer (the only storm dominated our Hailey-Craters Trek), the rivers had record-low flows and soils were dry.
 Smoke from western fires in California and Oregon made for hazy skies the first few days of the trip.
 I hated the slippery steep trails, but we found ample water for camping throughout our trip.

-- Shucking my heavy backpack so David could carry it down a particularly steep drop, I lost control and dropped it on my hiking pole, breaking it at the joint—luckily, David’s duct-tape stick-splint fix held for the whole trip (he also somewhat patched a water bottle punctured in the fall.)
+- Shucking my heavy backpack so David could carry it down a particularly steep drop, I lost control and dropped it on my hiking pole, breaking it at the joint.
+Luckily, David’s duct-tape stick-splint fix held for the whole trip.
+(He also somewhat patched a water bottle punctured in the fall.)

-- A route we’d forged in 2016 (to cross north end of Pioneers) with light packs over a ridge on old trail and/or elk path was much harder and slower with heavy packs (9 days’ food).
+- A route we’d forged in 2016 (to cross the north end of Pioneers) with light packs over a ridge on an old trail and/or elk path was much harder and slower with heavy packs (9 days’ food).

 Backpackers are rare in the Pioneers.
-After a few hikers on first day near Pioneer Cabin, we saw no one in Corral Creek, Wilson Creek, or Right Fork Kane Creek basins.
+After a few hikers on our first day near Pioneer Cabin, we saw no one in Corral Creek, Wilson Creek, or Right Fork Kane Creek basins.

 (Click upper right box above map to “view larger map” to see legend including NAVAGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)